hbctraining/Peak_analysis_workshop/homework/Day_2_answer_key.md

 ## Peak visualization using IGV

+There are no coding questions for this lesson.

+## Annotation and functional analysis of DE regions

 **1. Subset the annot_res_all to keep only the results with FDR < 0.05 and save it to a variable called annot_sig_all.
 Now create the same annotation plots.
 Do you observe any difference?**

 ```{r}